davidjeddy/normie/docs/index.md

 # Normie

-Wrapper library attempting to normalize the PHP standard library function parameter order for arrays and strings.
+Wrapper library that provides normalized function interfaces for the PHP standard library.